AngelixS/pko.map.anomaly/README.md

     `Anomaly.HandleRewardMain`
   * Function that handles reward for players that are there for support:
     `Anomaly.HandleRewardSupport`
 * Map will left as-is.
-No support will be given, unless I notice something is wrong with the installation process (something missing).
+No support will be given, unless I notice something is wrong with the installation process (something missing) or an issue with the main script.
+If you modified it and have issues with your added code, that's not an issue I will fix.
 * Hopefully this gets something unique into public servers instead of all that copy paste stuff.
 We all know that won't happen, but never hurts to try.